lucascompython/speed-comparison/README.md

 - The program will get and display the memory usage.
 - It also has two modes, one for running native and other for running inside a docker container.
 - Various ways of comparing the languages.
+- Can chosso to run in sequence or in parallel.
 <!---- Install all the requirements by itself.
 -->